 Economy

-India's tax revenue to GDP ratio remains very low at around 10 % in comparison to rates of upto 30 % and over in many OECD countries.
-The Government of India's total tax (direct and indirect) collections are estimated to amount to approx. Rs 5.5 trillion in the year ending March 2008.
-A large section of the employed workforce is exempt from any Income tax as the taxfree annual income limit has been raised to Rs 150,000 (Rs 180,000 for women and Rs 225,000 for senior citizens).
-47 million Indian residents have a PAN (Permanent Account Number).
+India's tax revenue to GDP ratio remains low at around 11 % (2017) in comparison to a world average of approx. 15 % (2018).
+The Government of India's direct tax collections amounted to approx. ₹10.27 trillion in 2019-20.
+India had over 82 million tax payers (individual and corporate) in 2019-20.
+A significant section of the employed workforce is exempt from any income tax as the tax exemption limit (based on annual income) has been raised to ₹250 000 (₹300 000 for senior citizens aged between 60 and 80 years and ₹500 000 for those aged at least 80 years) in 2020-21.
+327 million Indian residents have a PAN (Permanent Account Number).

-¹ based on Purchasing Power Parity adjusted GDP World Bank figures
+¹ based on Purchasing Power Parity adjusted IMF figures

 Economic Indicators